Guthix/Jagex-Store-5/docs/Containers.md

 compressed size is used to determine how many bytes needs to be compressed when reading and the uncompressed size can be used for verification.
 Containers can also optionally contain a version.
-This version is different from the archive and archive settings version.
+This version is used to check if the container is up to date.
+This is done by comparing it to the version that is stored in the archive settings.
+It thus only makes sense to add this version to containers that encode group data.